YOUTUBE’S NEW FEATURES

 Turn Videos into GIFs

 YouTube understands that GIFs are the language of the web.
 It’s one thing to share a video with someone and another to share a GIF of a video highlight.
 The latter gets straight to the point, making it more appropriate for today’s attention-deficient web.

-YouTube offers two ways to live stream content on the web: YouTube Live, which is a few years old now, and YouTube Gaming, which launched back in 2015.
+YouTube offers two ways to live stream content on the web: YouTube Live, which is a few years old now, and YouTube Gaming, which launched back in 2015, this caused so many gamer’s to go and buy high retention YouTube views and get YouTube likes for their videos to get a head start over other gamer’s.
 The latter competes with Twitch and can be an interesting way to make money while playing games, but YouTube Live is the bigger feature.